Chart Color Schemes

 An assessment of population growth drivers in Tennant Creek reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Tennant Creek's population is estimated at around 3,525.
-This reflects an increase of 445 people since the 2021 Census, which reported a population of 3,080.
-The change was inferred from AreaSearch's estimate of the resident population at 3,520 following examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
-This results in a density ratio of 83 persons per square kilometer.
-Tennant Creek's growth rate of 14.4% since the 2021 census exceeded both the national average (8.9%) and the state average, making it a growth leader in the region.
-Natural growth contributed approximately 56.99999999999999% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the Tennant Creek statistical area (Lv2), the estimated population as of Nov 2025 is around 3,525 people.
+This reflects an increase of 445 people since the 2021 Census, which reported a population of 3,080 people.
+The change was inferred from the resident population of 3,520 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional two validated new addresses since the Census date.
+This level of population equates to a density ratio of 83 persons per square kilometer.
+The Tennant Creek (SA2) experienced a growth rate of 14.4% from 2021 to Nov 2025, exceeding the national average of 9.7%.
+Natural growth contributed approximately 56.99999999999999% of overall population gains during recent periods in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and applying growth rates by age cohort to areas not covered by this data based on the ABS's Greater Capital Region projections released in 2023 using 2022 data.
-Looking ahead, population projections indicate an increase just below the median of national regional areas, with Tennant Creek expected to increase by 392 persons to 2041 reflecting a total increase of 11.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+According to aggregated SA2-level projections, the Tennant Creek (SA2) is expected to increase by 392 persons to 2041, reflecting an overall increase of 11.0% over the 17-year period.

 Frequently Asked Questions - Population